The coalescent structure of Galton-Watson trees in varying environments: Introduction and main results

+We interpret the latter as a $k$-size biasing together with discounting at rate $\theta$.
+The discounting is necessary since $Z_n$ may not have finite $k$-th moments and it helps to control large population sizes, although in the limit $\theta$ will not really play any role.

-In order to understand the genealogy of a uniform sample of size $k$ taken at a large time in a critical GWVE, and then prove Theorem \ref{principal}, we will first generalise the GWVE two-spine construction in \cite{CardonaPalau} to describe a special random tree with $k$-spines.
-We introduce a new measure $\mathbf{Q}_n^{(e,k, \theta)}$ under which (a) the $k$ spines form a uniform sample without replacement at time $n$, as required, but additionally (b) there is $k$-size biasing and discounting at rate $\theta$ by the population size at time $n$.
-Although $\mathbf{Q}_n^{(e,k, \theta)}$ will be constructed to have these properties via a change of measure at sampling time $n$, we give a complete forward in time construction for the random tree with $k$ spines under $\mathbf{Q}_n^{(e,k, \theta)}$.
-The $k$ size-biasing is essential as it provides a great deal of structural independence in the $k$-spine construction which ultimately enables explicit calculations (which would otherwise be intractable due to complex dependencies).
+Although $\mathbf{Q}_n^{(e,k, \theta)}$ will be constructed to have these properties, we give a complete forward in time construction for the random tree with $k$ spines under $\mathbf{Q}_n^{(e,k, \theta)}$.
+The $k$ size-biasing with discounting is essential as it provides a great deal of structural independence in the $k$-spine construction which ultimately enables explicit calculations (which would otherwise be intractable due to complex dependencies).
 However, this spine construction with $k$ size-biasing alone requires $k$-th moments for the offspring distributions to even exist (an issue encountered in \cite{harris2020coalescent} which there necessitated an ad hoc - and somewhat inelegant - truncation argument).
 Introducing discounting by the final population size alongside the $k$-size biasing, whilst it requires some extra analysis, is quite natural and turns out to form an elegant extension to the theory.
 Importantly, including discounting means that no additional offspring moment assumptions are required in our approach, with only the second moment conditions for criticality.
-Indeed, analogous $k$-size biasing with discounting for $k$-spines was developed by Harris, Johnston, and Pardo \cite{HJP2022} as an essential tool to analyse sampling from critical continuous-time Galton-Watson processes with heavy-tailed offspring.
+Indeed, analogous $k$-size biasing with discounting for $k$-spines was developed by Harris, Johnston, and Pardo \cite{HJP2022} as an essential tool to analyse sampling from critical continuous-time GW processes with heavy-tailed offspring.
 In such situations, unusually large family sizes lead to a phenomena of multiple mergers in the coalescent, in stark contrast to only pairwise mergers found with finite variance offspring.
-Also see Abraham and Debs \cite{AbDebSpine} for some related $k$-spine changes of measures for classical GW processes.
+Also see Abraham and Debs \cite{AD2020} for some related $k$-spine changes of measures for classical GW processes.

 Combining the special properties of $\mathbf{Q}_n^{(e,k, \theta)}$ together with the Yaglom theorem for GWVE from Kersting \cite{kersting2020unifying} or Cardona-Palau \cite{CardonaPalau}, plus the time-change from Kersting \cite{kersting2021genealogical} that encodes variation within the environment, we can undo the $k$-size biasing and discounting to reveal how the universal sample genealogy emerges in the limit.